skylitelabs/SLLCircularSlider/README.md

 Options
 -------

-EFCircularSlider is made to be very easy to style and customize.
+SLLCircularSlider is made to be very easy to style and customize.

 ###Properties